WHY ATC COMMUNICATION PRACTICE MATTERS

 There are many ways that you can benefit from ATC communication practice.
 They include

-- getting used to aviation English
+- getting used to aviation English (a big one!)

 - learning standard phraseology